visahaarala/jazzchords/README.md

 [https://jazzchords.singingtrumpet.com/](https://jazzchords.singingtrumpet.com/)

-A tool for learning & practicing jazz chords.
+A tool for learning jazz chords.

 Designed primarily for a mobile phone (iPhone XS as a reference).